graphbrain/graphbrain/docs/manual/readers.md

 # Readers

 The `hyperbase.readers` module provides a way to read and parse text from various sources directly into Semantic Hypergraphs.
 A reader handles the extraction and segmentation of text into paragraph-sized blocks, which can then be fed to a parser.

-Hyperbase ships with three built-in readers -- plain text files, URLs and Wikipedia articles -- and provides a registration mechanism for custom readers.
+Hyperbase uses a plugin architecture for readers.
+The core package ships the `Reader` interface and a single built-in reader for plain text files -- readers for other formats bring their own extraction dependencies and are installed separately as Python packages that register themselves via entry points.

 ## Reading and parsing sources